SalAlba/real-world-pt2/README.md

 ## Modelling config

-Currently `process.env` is spread across the entire codebase.
+Currently, `process.env` is spread across the entire codebase.
 We'd like to centralize config setting at the entry point to our application since config will be used everywhere.
 As an extra benefit we'd like to parse the config at the startup time the same way we parse request body in our controllers/routers.